Compare these loans that offer more flexible repayment options like overpayments, payment holidays and repaying the balance early.

 Then check your credit record is accurate and that you meet all the lender's application rules before you apply.

-If your credit history is poor and your credit score isn’t great, getting a cheap loan can be tricky.
-When you take out a loan, your credit score is looked at.
+If your credit score isn’t great, getting a cheap loan can be tricky.
 Even if you can get a loan, lenders are likely to charge you a much higher interest rate than they would if you had good credit history.

 However, if you can get a flexible loan, it could be a good way for you to borrow money.
 The ability to take payment holidays can be helpful.
 Plus, the chance to make overpayments could save you money.
 And you could improve your credit score, too.